syncthing/docs/users/faq-parts/general.rst

 .. [#resiliosync] https://en.wikipedia.org/wiki/Resilio_Sync

-Why is there no iOS client?
+Is there an iOS client?
 ---------------------------

-There is an alternative implementation of Syncthing (using the same network protocol) called `Möbius Sync <https://www.mobiussync.com/>`__, which uses a somewhat outdated fork of Syncthing's code at its core.
+  `Möbius Sync <https://www.mobiussync.com/>`__ is a native iOS application bundle that hosts and wraps a somewhat outdated fork of Syncthing's code.
   The iOS application is currently closed source.
 There are no plans by the current Syncthing team to support iOS in the foreseeable future, as the code required to do so would be quite different from what Syncthing is today.

 Should I keep my device IDs secret?
 -----------------------------------